sympy/sympy/doc/src/contributing/introduction-to-contributing.md

 undergo a review before it can be merged.
 If you have gained some familiarity with a part of the SymPy codebase and the SymPy development processes, it can be helpful to the community to review others' pull requests.
 You can view the code submission and check whether it does what it is intended to do.
-See [the guide for reviewing pull requests](development-workflow-reviewing).